 Elevate your plants to make a fringe of foliage around the door frame.
 The epiphytic Vanda orchid is hung from the top corner of the door, and its skeletal cage creates an intriguing silhouette.
-Below, the Brugmansia and Swiss cheese plant are elevated to eye level using chairs.
-The display continues at ground level with foliage spilling out on to the floor from pots at various heights.
+The variegated form of the Swiss cheese plant also frames the doorway, the lustrous foliage reflecting the light this way and that.

 It is important to remember to give each plant space to be seen, and not to crowd the pots.
 The blood flower, fuchsias and the other flowering plants come and go, being added to the display when at their best, and returned to the conservatory when they begin to tire.
 The foliage plants, such as the ferns and the pelargoniums, are more permanent.

 All these plants are housed in ornamental receptacles – glass bowls and tumblers, wicker baskets, silver campanas and resin containers.
 I tend to use ones that do not have drainage holes to protect the floor so watering has to be done very carefully.

 A very smart little pelargonium that produces mounds of hairy green foliage, atop which are small, bright-pink flowers held on thin, wiry stems.
 Deadhead to promote more flowers.

 20cm.
 RHS H1C.

 Pelargonium ‘Lady Plymouth’